 Outback Queensland has a rich history and culture, and there are many ways to immerse yourself in it during your trip.
 Apart from visiting some of the region’s historic sites and incredible landmarks -consider visiting one of the region's many museums or cultural centres, or joining a guided tour.
 Talk to the locals and hear their stories about rich traditions and an enduring connection to the land to truly grasp the magnitude of the region

 By following these tips, you can ensure that your trip to Outback Queensland is safe and enjoyable.
-So why not pack your bags and head out west for the Outback Trail?
+So why not pack your bags and head out west for The Outback Trail?
 Bring your friends or bring the family and immerse yourself in the breathtaking scenery for an unforgettable adventure.